sandy-sp/gittxt/README.md

 - Scan the repository root
 - Output `.txt` and `.json` summary files
 - Bundle outputs in a ZIP with manifest and summary
+- Reconstruct original files and structure from a Gittxt report

 More examples → [Usage Examples](docs/USAGE_EXAMPLES.md)